gabrielajamhour/Supermarket-Pricing-Dashboard/README.md

 * Dia
 * Alcampo

 Originally, Lidl was considered as part of the competitive set.
-However:

-> *“Consum was included instead of Lidl due to data accessibility constraints and its strong regional presence in the Valencian market.”*
+However, Consum was included instead of Lidl due to data accessibility constraints and its strong regional presence in the Valencian market.
 This decision allowed for a more reliable and consistent data collection process, while maintaining a relevant representation of the local market.

 ### 🧺 Product Categories